 3. Personalized offers

-By leveraging financial trends and customer behavior patterns, Fintech can increase customer engagement by offering personalized services and recommendations.
+By leveraging financial trends and customer behavior patterns, FinTech can increase customer engagement by offering personalized services and recommendations.
 Ultimately, APIs may have an impact on the future of banking.
-They will connect banks, financial institutions, service providers, and consumers and help you use financial information safely and conveniently.
+They will connect banks, financial institutions, financial services providers, and consumers and help you use financial information safely and conveniently.
 This will increase the range of financial products and services that financial institutions can offer to a potentially wider customer base.

 Evolving regulatory landscape